 A native of Bessemer, Alabama, Katrina Crenshaw prides herself on being a positive representation of her hometown and a loving sponsor of the next generation of leaders that are currently matriculating through local public school systems.
 She is a graduate of Tuskegee University where she obtained a Bachelor of Science degree in chemical engineering.
 Katrina previously worked as an engineer in environmental compliance at Alabama Power Company in Birmingham and brings a wealth of technical and leadership experience that is tremendously beneficial to her work with Ed.
 She has always had a passion for student development and preparedness for lifelong success.

 Through her volunteer involvements with a variety of pre-college initiatives, Katrina dedicates hours of energy and tons of innate talents to providing programming for students in local communities.
 Katrina is a mentor for National Society of Black Engineer’s Future Engineers of America, a dance choreographer and coach at Bessemer City High School, and previously the public affairs chairperson for Alabama Power Company’s annual iCan Girls in Engineering Conference.
-As a program specialist with Ed, Katrina is responsible for developing, facilitating, and growing Educate Local programs in Birmingham City Schools.
+As the program director with Ed, Katrina is responsible for developing, facilitating, and growing Educate Local programs in Birmingham City Schools.

 Commonly known as Forté, Forté cultivated a commitment to educational success while growing up on the soil in a Black Belt county.
 For over 17 years, she has remained dedicated to raising student achievement in various secondary and postsecondary educational projects to include managing multiple projects simultaneously.
 Forte has been a member of the U.S. Army Reserves (1996-2006) as a Personnel Management Specialist at 5th Medical Unit in Birmingham, AL. While working on her Bachelor of Science in Criminal Justice in undergraduate studies at the University of Alabama at Birmingham (UAB), Forté launched a social service career with Behavioral Guidance – a wrap-around service that supported Jefferson County DHR and Birmingham City Schools through academic remediation, parenting, and student behavior modification.